 The usual notification and service criteria still apply.
 The adoption leave only relates to the actual placement for adoption - any period of ordinary foster caring does not count.

-An employee who becomes a parent through an arrangement with a surrogate mother is now also entitled to SAL and SAP.
+An employee who becomes a parent through an arrangement with a surrogate mother is now also entitled to Statutory Adoption Leave and Statutory Adoption Pay.

-The intended parents in a surrogacy arrangement may be eligible for adoption leave and pay where they intend to apply for, or have already obtained, a Parental Order making them the legal parents of the child.
-Only couples can apply for a Parental Order and only one of the couple will be able to take adoption leave and/or pay in relation to the child.
+The intended parents in a surrogacy arrangement (also known as Parental Order Parents) may be eligible for adoption leave and pay where they intend to apply for, or have already obtained, a Parental Order making them the legal parents of the child.
+Where a couple applies for a Parental Order only one of the couple will be able to take adoption leave and/or pay in relation to the child.

 - they are an employee

-- they are one of a couple who has obtained a Parental Order for the child or who have, on the day of the child’s birth, applied for or intend to apply for a such an Order
+- they have obtained a Parental Order for the child or have, on the day of the child’s birth, applied for or intend to apply for a such an Order

-- the application for the Parental Order must be made within 6 months of the child’s birth and the intended parents must expect the Parental Order to be made
+- the application for the Parental Order must be made within six months of the child’s birth and the intended parents must expect the Parental Order to be made

 Enhanced adoption leave